cisco-ce/roomos.cisco.com/docs/xAPI.md

 ### xFeedback

 The Feedback commands are used to specify what parts of the configuration and status hierarchies to monitor.
 Feedback is only issued on the RS-232, Telnet or SSH session for which it is specified.
 If you are connecting to the device with multiple sessions, you have to define feedback individually for each session.
-Refer to the [Feedback mechanism](#feedback-mechanism) section.

 ### xPreferences